bakame-php/stackwatch/README.md

 #### Resetting the Profiler

-At any given time you can reset the `Profiler` by clearing all the `ProfilingData` already recorded.
+At any given time you can reset the `Profiler` by clearing all the `Summary` already recorded.

 ```php
 use Bakame\Aide\Profiler\Profiler;